 In the Czech Republic, single people who want to find a spouse before the next Christmas celebration stand with their backs to the door and throw a shoe over their shoulders on Christmas day.
 If the shoe lands with the toe pointing to the door, congratulations – you’re going to get married soon!

 The Night of the Radishes (or Noche de Rábanos) is an annual event in the city of Oaxaca, Mexico dedicated to the carving of oversized radishes to create scenes that compete for prizes in various categories.
 The event has its origins in the colonial period when radishes were introduced by the Spanish.
-Oaxaca has a long wood carving traditions and farmers began carving radishes into figures as a way to attract customers’ attention at the market in the main square a couple of days before Christmas.
-In 1897, the city created the formal competition.
+Oaxaca has a long wood carving tradition and farmers began carving radishes into figures as a way to attract customers’ attention at the market in the main square a couple of days before Christmas.
+In 1897, the city created a formal competition.

-In the Ukraine, Christmas trees are often decorated with (fake) spider webs to usher in good luck during the coming year.
+In Ukraine, Christmas trees are often decorated with (fake) spider webs to usher in good luck during the coming year.
 The legend goes that a poverty-stricken family went to bed on Christmas Eve upset because they wouldn’t be able to decorate their tree.
-The spiders, roaming the home’s walls and floors, heard the cries of the family, and took it upon themselves to decorate the tree with their webs.
-On Christmas day, the strands turned to gold and silver, changing the family’s fortune forever.
+The spiders, roaming the home’s walls and floors, heard the cries of the family and took it upon themselves to decorate the tree with their webs.
+On Christmas Day, the strands turned to gold and silver, changing the family’s fortune forever.

 Many years ago in Norway, people believed witches and evil spirits came out on Christmas Eve to play.
 Needing transport, they would look for brooms to ride on.
 Not wanting their brooms to be stolen, the local people made sure that the brooms were well hidden.
 Today Norwegians still hide all brooms in their house before going to bed on Christmas Eve.